Coordinating Judge and Youth Division Associate Coordinating Judge

 Robert Proulx (Associate Chief Judge for Youth Division);

-Mélanie Roy, Youth Division Associate Coordinating Judge;
+Mélanie Roy, Coordinating Judge and Youth Division Associate Coordinating Judge;

 Josée Fontaine, Presiding Justice of the Peace

 Natalie Boisvert, Presiding Justice of the Peace;

 Two locations are also served by the circuit court, i.e. judges of the Court of Québec travel to them to hear small claims cases, according to a pre-established judicial schedule.
 The purpose of that practice is to make justice as accessible as possible.